aiinbx/mr-sales/README.md

 Mr Sales will only reply when the inbound email was sent to `mrSalesEmail`.

 Optional forwarding rules:
-- Define one or more entries in `forwardEmails` with `email`, optional `name`, and a natural-language `forwardPrompt` describing when to hand off.
+- Define one or more entries in `forwardContacts` with `email`, optional `name`, and a natural-language `forwardPrompt` describing when to hand off.
 - When a rule applies, the model calls an internal forward tool to send the thread to the specified address and still produces a short reply to the sender.
 - If forwarded, the reply acknowledges the handoff (e.g., "I forwarded this to NAME — they will take over from here.") and avoids asking new questions; the teammate handles from there.